litestar-org/litestar/docs/topics/deployment/supervisor.rst

 --------

 ``supervisor`` is ideal for managing Python web applications that need continuous uptime and robust process control.
-It's particularly useful when you need extensive process management, monitoring, log management, and customized control over the start, stop, and restart of application processes.
+It is particularly useful when you need extensive process management, monitoring, log management, and customized control over the start, stop, and restart of application processes.

 For detailed understanding and further information, refer to the official